nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitAddressBook()`.
 Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
-This is the behavior that most modern desktop applications follow.
+Reason: It no longer makes sense to redo the `add n/David …` command.
+This is the behaviour that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)